There’s something immensely powerful behind the design thinking process.

 It’s critical to mention that the design process is not straightforward: it can be adapted to the unique needs of your company or clients.

-As an example, here’s a modified version of the design process that the Lucky Duck team uses a to deliver robust and market-ready applications or products for our strategic partners:
+As an example, here’s a modified version of the design process that the Lucky Duck team uses to deliver robust and market-ready applications or products for our strategic partners:

 Our Design Process